vindar/tgx/docs/intro_api_3D.md

 rendering.
 Keeping old depth values is a very common cause of missing or partially erased geometry.

-@section sec_3D_meshes Mesh3D and generated models
+@section sec_3D_meshes Mesh3Dv2, Mesh3D and generated models

-\ref tgx::Mesh3D is the preferred way to render static geometry.
-It stores the arrays of vertices, normals, texture coordinates, face indices, material color and texture pointer.
-Meshes can also be chained, which is useful for OBJ files that contain several material groups.
+\ref tgx::Mesh3Dv2 is the preferred format for new static models.
+It stores compact 16-bit meshlet payloads, material records, optional textures and precomputed meshlet visibility data.
+Compared with legacy \ref tgx::Mesh3D, it usually reduces memory traffic and can discard invisible meshlets before decoding their triangles.

+Legacy \ref tgx::Mesh3D is still supported for existing projects.
+It stores global arrays of vertices, normals, texture coordinates and chained triangle strips.
+Existing sketches do not need to be converted, but new examples and new converted models should generally use `Mesh3Dv2`.

 Typical generated mesh usage: